Keweiqu/graphics/hws/hw3/README.md

 - Design
   - Press left and right arrow to change the x-axis of goal
+  - Press "+" to add a bird and BACKSPACE to delete a bird
   - Press up and down to move goal up and down
   - Press v and b to speed up and slow down goal, w/ ceiling speed of 100 units and floor speed of 20 units
   - Each boid has a speed limit of 30 units